RsyncUI is a pure SwiftUI based macOS application utilizing the command line tool rsync

 brew install --cask rsyncui

-RsyncUI can synchronize your data to remote servers on the Internet, servers on your local LAN and to local attached disk.
+RsyncUI can synchronize your data to local attached disk, remote servers on the Internet and servers on your local LAN.
 If you only want to synchronize data to a local attached disk, connect the disk, add source and destination and you are ready for your first task.
-If you want to synchronize data to a server there is some more setup to do.
-If you have enabled passwordless login by ssh you only have to add login id, servername, source and destination and you are ready to synchronize.
+If you want to synchronize data to a server, on Internet or your local LAN, there is some more setup to do.
+If you have enabled passwordless login by ssh-keys you only have to add source, destination, login id and servername and you are ready to synchronize.
 If you have not enabled passwordless login, there are some more actions required before your first task.

 New users